-Kumano Kodo [Old Road] is one of the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range and is also registered as a World Heritage Site.
+Kumano Kodo is one of the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range and is also a registered World Heritage Site.
 Popular as a power spot, I walked this road so rich in history and natural beauty with a storyteller guide.

 The Kii Mountains is a mountainous region with peaks rising to elevations of 1,000 to 2,000 meters on the Kii Peninsula spanning Wakayama, Mie, and Nara prefectures.
 This has long been thought to be a special, tranquil area of the gods since mythical times.